StereoSpike: Depth Learning with a Spiking Neural Network: Method

 Downsampling in the encoder was performed by 2-strided convolutions, which divided the spatial resolution by 2 while doubling the channel resolution.
 The bottleneck consisted in 2 SEWResBlocks \cite{fang2021deep} following each other and with $ADD$ connect function.

-Because transposed convolutions are known to generate checkerboard artifacts \cite{odena2016deconvolution}, we rather used nearest neighbor (NN) upsampling followed by a convolution.
-Contrarily to bilinear upsampling, we believe NN to be neuromorphic hardware friendly, because it essentially keeps integer spike counts in the upsampled volume.
+Because transposed convolutions are known to generate checkerboard artifacts \cite{odena2016deconvolution}, decoder upsampling layers rather consist in nearest neighbor (NN) upsampling followed by a convolution.
+Contrarily to bilinear upsampling, we believe NN to be neuromorphic-hardware friendly, because it essentially keeps integer spike counts in the upsampled volume.
 In terms of biological plausibility, it can be viewed as a single neuron at low scale projecting synapses towards several higher-scale neurons.

-In addition, all layers in our network did not use a bias term nor Batch Normalization (BatchNorm) because adding constant biases is costly on neuromorphic hardware.
-Furthermore, they are not biologically plausible.

 The output of the network was carried by the potentials of a pool of non-leaky neurons with an infinite threshold.
-Before each inference and like all neurons in the network, their membrane potentials were set to $0$.
-One problem of SNNs is their lack of expressivity, since they can only update the membrane potentials of output neurons with discrete weighted spikes.
-With synapses coming from the full scale level of the encoder only, the model would always predict a ``mean depth image'' learned from the natural statistics of depth scenes: small depth values at the bottom and high values at the top of the prediction.
-To counteract this effect, we increased the number of spikes generated by lower levels (i.e. lower scales) of the network.
-Essentially, depth prediction layers consisted in nearest neighbor upsampling followed by convolution; they were the same as the upsampling layers in the decoder, except that they upsampled spike tensors directly up to the full, original scale.
+One critical problem of SNNs is their lack of expressivity, since they can only update the membrane potentials of output neurons with discrete weighted spikes.
+With synapses coming from the full scale level of the encoder only as in a standard architecture, the model would have too few spikes and too few different parameters (i.e., synaptic weights) to achieve top performances at rendering a large-scale and diverse depth scene.
+To counteract this effect, we increased the number of spikes to update the readout neurons' potential by linking them to lower levels of the network \textit{via} intermediary prediction layers.
+These layers essentially consisted in nearest neighbor upsampling followed by convolution; they were the same as the upsampling layers in the decoder, except that they upsampled spike tensors directly up to the full, original scale.

+In order to capture long-range spatial dependencies while maintaining a low amount of parameters, all convolutions in the model used large $7 \times 7$ kernels and were separable (depthwise followed by pointwise).
+In addition, none of the layers in our network used a bias term nor Batch Normalization (BatchNorm) because adding constant biases is costly on neuromorphic hardware and is not biologically plausible.